CrunchyData/postgres-operator/docs/content/tutorial/connection-pooling.md

 Let's look at how we can add a connection pooler using the `kustomize/keycloak` example in the [Postgres Operator examples](https://github.com/CrunchyData/postgres-operator-examples/fork) repository.

 Connection poolers are added using the `spec.proxy` section of the custom resource.
-Currently, the only connection pooler supported is [pgBouncer](https://www.pgbouncer.org/).
+Currently, the only connection pooler supported is [PgBouncer](https://www.pgbouncer.org/).

-The only required attribute for adding a pgBouncer connection pooler is to set the `spec.proxy.pgBouncer.image` attribute.
+The only required attribute for adding a PgBouncer connection pooler is to set the `spec.proxy.pgBouncer.image` attribute.
 In the `kustomize/keycloak/postgres.yaml` file, add the following YAML to the spec:

 ```
 proxy: